codekeeper4/online_banking_platform/README.md

 Built with Next.js, Horizon is a financial SaaS platform that connects to multiple bank accounts, displays transactions in real-time, allows users to transfer money to other platform users, and manages their finances altogether.

-If you're getting started and need assistance or face any bugs, join our active Discord community with over 34k+ members.
-It's a place where people help each other out.

 ⚙️ Tech Stack
 Next.js